obiwanjacobi/vst.net/Source3/Code/readme.md

 `vsthost.exe` (Hermann Seib) does load the .vst3 plugin correctly without having to copy over Ijwhost.dll...
 - The validator.exe points out a few issues:
     - BUG?
 IEditController::setState passes in a IBStream that is at the end. https://sdk.steinberg.net/viewtopic.php?f=4&t=818
+    - BUG?
+ERROR: The bypass parameter is not in sync in the controller!